|

 Misawa's

 (map) church building is highly visible, directly across the street from the omote (main/front) entrance of the eki.
 The meetinghouse also serves an English-speaking military branch from the nearby US Air Base, for which Misawa is famous.
 The building was finished in 1986 and a remodeling/expansion was completed in 2008 to accommodate the large English-speaking branch from the base.
 Missionaries apparently started living in Misawa in the 1980s.
-Nearby Towada had missionaries starting in 1979, according to Stuart McHardy (79-81), and a Japanese branch before Misawa had one, according to Arnold Stonebrink (82-83).
-Currently there are no missionaries living in Towada, whose members now attend in Misawa.
 This photo was taken from the eki by Aomori District Pres.
 Murakami, who also contributed more pictures of the remodeled building.
 I learned in July 2009 from President Tateoka that the Misawa apartment was closed due to the low number of Sendai Missionaries at the time.
+In 2012, I learned that two of the four elders living in Hachinohe commute by train to serve in Misawa.

 |